 Whatever the reason, the demise of penmanship doesn’t seem like a big deal, because it predates most of us.
 But now, we are faced with the demise of cursive altogether.
 Is that a problem?

-Perhaps learning to write in cursive is no more necessary than learning to calculate with a slide rule—just another anachronism of concern to only historians and nostalgia buffs.
+Perhaps learning to write in cursive is no more necessary than learning to calculate with a slide rule—just another anachronism of concern only to historians and nostalgia buffs.
 I stopped using a slide rule when the Bomar calculator dropped below $100.
 That was 1974.
 By the mid 1980s, my high school physics teacher, Mr. Overboe, abandoned his slide rule, even though he still sported a bow-tie and horned-rim spectacles.

 Throughout America and in any region using a Roman alphabet, school boards and state curriculum committees are tossing cursive to the wind.
 Time that was spent learning how to write is now spent learning keyboard skills.